strohmy86/cisco-config-tftp/README.md

 ## Compatability
 This program is written in Python 3 (3.7.2) and *should* work with any 3.x.
 I have not tested to verify this.

+This program must be run with administrative privileges (sudo) in order to create the tftp server that's built into the program.

 The binary executable in the repo is for Linux, made using [PyInstaller](http://www.pyinstaller.org/).

 The module [easysnmp](https://github.com/kamakazikamikaze/easysnmp) doesn't build on Windows due to the lack of Net-SNMP.